Muratozbk/house-marketplace/README.md

 Feel free to explore the code and make any necessary modifications or additions to suit your needs.

-## Contributing

-If you'd like to contribute to the House Marketplace App, please follow these guidelines:

-1. Fork the repository on GitHub.
-2. Create a new branch from the `master` branch.
-3. Make your changes and test thoroughly.
-4. Commit your changes with descriptive commit messages.
-5. Push your changes to your forked repository.
-6. Submit a pull request to the original repository.

-Please ensure that your code follows the existing coding style and conventions used in the project.

 ## License

 The House Marketplace App is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Contact

-If you have any questions, suggestions, or issues related to the House Marketplace App, please contact the development team at `your-email@example.com`.
+If you have any questions, suggestions, or issues related to the House Marketplace App, please contact the development team at `https://twitter.com/Murattozzk`.
 We appreciate your feedback and involvement in making the app better.

 Happy house hunting!